dfinity/motoko/design/TmpWireFormat.md

  * An empty tuple, the type `Null` and the type `Shared` are represented by zero bytes.
- * A `Variant` with `n` constructors sorted by constructor name is represented by a single 32-bit word indicating the constructor as a number `0..n-1`, followed by the payload of the constructor.
+ * A `Variant` with `n` constructors sorted by constructor name is represented by a LEB128-encoded number the constructor as a number `0..n-1`, followed by the payload of the constructor.
 (Yes, obviously no subtyping here.)

 *Example:* The ActorScript value